 Write a letter

-How many hours do your students spend at your facility each week?
-Chances are, a bunch.
-Taking a little time out of your day to send a thank you card can help them feel good about spending so much of their time with you each year.
+Chances are, your students and families spend many hours at your facility each week.
+Taking a little time out of your day to send a thank-you card can help them feel good about spending so much of their time with you and being an important part of your crew.
+Extra points for including a sentence or two about a cherished memory from the past year!

 Snap and send team pictures